Axway/mft-convert/content/en/docs/TransferCFT/admin_intro/UCONF/uconf_commands.md

 ---

-    title:  UCONF commands
+    title: " UCONF commands"
-    linkTitle: UCONF commands
+    linkTitle: "UCONF commands"
-    weight: 240
+    weight: 230

----
-You can use the following commands to modify configuration values, check for defaults, or get more information about a parameter.
+---You can use the following commands to modify configuration values, check for defaults, or get more information about a parameter.
 For additional information on the unified configuration, see the section using the [unified configuration utility](../).

 **UCONFSET**